tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

 Editing HTML Xsheet Appearance
 ''''''''''''''''''''''''''''''
-The HTML Xsheet appearance can be defined by editing thexsheet.css file available in the folder ``OpenToonz stuff\profiles\layouts\settings`` .
+The HTML Xsheet appearance can be defined by editing thexsheet.css file available in the folder ``Tahoma stuff\profiles\layouts\settings`` .

 The ``xsheet.css``  is a Cascading Style Sheet file that is used to define the colors, layout, and other aspects of the HTML Xsheet file.
 It can be edited with any text editor software, e.g. Notepad or TextEdit.